 It’s an option that has to be turned on under Options/Proofing (click “show Readability Statistics”).
 The score will show up after you’ve run a spell check.
 It reviews word count and the usual stats … as well as Passive Sentences, the Flesch Reading Ease score, and the Flesch-Kincaid Grade Level score.

-I discovered a lot about my writing by testing and using this simple tool.
+I discovered a lot about my writing by testing and using this simple tool for marketers.
 Shorter sentences.
 Simpler phrases.
 Common words in place of complex words.
 And shorter paragraphs.
-All make a difference on the reading scores, and in the end, a huge difference in the clarity and readability of the piece.
+All make a difference on the reading scores.
+And in the end, a huge difference in the clarity and readability of the piece.

 A few recommendations for simpler writing that scores higher: